spread-i18n/spread-i18n-core/README.md

 - The key cell or cells are identified by one of texts: "Key", "Identifier", "Id", "Android", "iOS".
 Capitalization does not matter.
 - Locale cell content is equal to one of the property value of java `Locale` class.

-For instance if the locale cell contains polish translations the cell text should be equal to one of string: `pl`, `Poland`, `Polish`, `pl-PL`.
+For instance if the column contains polish translations locale cell text should be equal to one of the following strings: `pl`, `Poland`, `Polish`, `pl-PL`.
 Capitalization does not matter.

 ```kotlin
 Locale.country = 'PL'